openingscience/book/_posts/2013-08-13-dynamic_publication_formats.md

    orcid: 0000-0001-5434-9433
 categories: [vision]
 tags: [blogging]
----

-> We are Wikipedians.
-This means that we should be: kind, thoughtful, passionate about getting it right, open, tolerant of different viewpoints, open to criticism, bold about changing our policies and also cautious about changing our policies.
-We are not vindictive, childish, and we don't stoop to the level of our worst critics, no matter how much we may find them to be annoying.
-<small>Jimmmy Wales ― one of the founders of Wikipedia</small>

-## Abstract

-While Online Publishing has replaced most traditional printed journals in less than twenty years, today’s Online Publication Formats are still closely bound to the medium of paper.
+abstract: "While Online Publishing has replaced most traditional printed journals in less than twenty years, today’s Online Publication Formats are still closely bound to the medium of paper.
 Collaboration is mostly hidden from the readership, and ‘final’ versions of papers are stored in